Yufeng-shen/TJ2GBE/README.md

 # TJ2GBE
-Reconstruct grain boundary energy from triple junction geometries
+Reconstruct grain boundary energy from triple junction geometries [1].

-This is an implementation of the paper ["Determining grain boundary energies from triple junction geometries without discretizing the five-parameter space"](https://doi.org/10.1016/j.actamat.2018.12.022).

 ## Dependencies

--numpy

--scipy

--matplotlib
+- numpy

+- scipy

+- matplotlib

 ## Usage
+This code consists of two parts, the C++ code which finds the "neighboring grain boundaries" of every grain boundary in the data set, and the Python script solves the optimization problem described in paper [1].

 ```shell
 cd Src/